 o Appointment to a public office that appears inconsistent with personal merit.

-Measures to be taken upon identifying a PEP
+Enhanced due diligence measures to be taken upon identifying a PEP:

 Obtain senior management approval for establishing/continuing business relations;